Advertiser Disclosure

 Due in large part to the increase in identity theft over the past several years, Equifax offers identity protection services and advice.
 This information from Equifax can be accessed by going to Equifax’s Top Identity Theft Articles.

-Equifax Credit Freeze/Lock & Alert
+Equifax Credit Freeze/Lock and Alert

 Both a lock and a security freeze can help prevent unauthorized access to your Equifax credit report.
 With a credit freeze, you have more control over how and when a credit bureau is able to sell your personal data.